oicana/oicana-example-templates/templates/table/template.typ

 #table(
   columns: 4,
   [], [Exam 1], [Exam 2], [Exam 3],
-  ..for (name, one, two, three) in input.data.items {
+  ..for (name, one, two, three) in input.data.rows {
     (name, one, two, three)
   },
 )